EsperanzaMM/Getting_and_Cleaning_Data/README.md

----
-title: "README.md"
-author: "Esperanza"
-date: "2025-08-19"
-output: html_document
----

 # Getting and Cleaning Data Project

 ## Overview
 This project demonstrates the ability to collect, work with, and clean a data set.
 The goal is to prepare a tidy dataset that can be used for further analysis.

 The dataset used comes from the [UCI Human Activity Recognition Using Smartphones Dataset](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).